 Early in 2011 we had plenty of standard Super Red in the hatcheries but for some reason we were still not seeing them being offered by anyone in Longfin.
 I had conversations with Steve about how to start the project.
 It was unclear which of the Bristlenose would make the best cross into the Reds.
 The wrong cross could mean many additional generations getting them to a good clean intense color.
-Calico Red would have probably been the best choice but we the ones we acquired two years earlier had died in quarantine so that wasn't an option.
+Calico Red would have probably been the best choice but the ones we acquired two years earlier had died in quarantine so that wasn't an option.
 Steve felt that Longfin Albino X Standard Red would work.
 I was leaning toward Longfin Blue-Eye X Standard Red.
-We setup both crosses and got spawns from the Albino X Red fairly quick, but not the Blue-Eye X Red.
+We set up both crosses and got spawns from the Albino X Red fairly quick, but not the Blue-Eye X Red.
 The Blue Eye seem to be quite a bit more difficult to get spawning, which proved to be true here, so these are lagging behind the Albino/Red cross.
 To complicate this, we probably have two different Albino genes in our bristlenose.
 On occasion we will get browns out of an Albino pair.
 Others in the hobby have also suggested that there are two different genes for Albino in bristlenose.
 We didn't know how this might interfere with the results.
-However, we had offspring from a couple different pairs of Longfin Albino X Standard Red pairs and all the offspring were similar.
+However, we had offspring from a couple of different pairs of Longfin Albino X Standard Red pairs and all the offspring were similar.
 The resulting juvenile fish were brown with a very attractive contrasting pattern.
-They grew fairly quick throughout the winter of 2001-2012.
+They grew fairly quickly throughout the winter of 2001-2012.

 Example of the nice contrasting F1 Brown the cross produced: